 All of these protections and benefits come with your Chase Sapphire Preferred Card, which is pretty impressive for a card with a $95 annual fee.

 Who Should Get the Chase Sapphire Preferred Card?

 The Chase Sapphire Preferred Card is a great pick for a lot of travelers, but we’ll go over a few specific scenarios where the Chase Sapphire Preferred really knocks it out of the park.

 You're Looking for Your First Travel Credit Card

 For those who are moving on from their cash-back cards to their first travel card, the Chase Sapphire Preferred Card will strike gold for most people.

-You’ll quickly earn points that you can redeem entirely for book flights, hotel nights, group tours and more, significantly reducing the cost of your travel expenses.
-The Chase Ultimate Rewards portal is also easy to navigate, and you can redeem your points at a moment’s notice — without any required amount of points you need to save up first.
+You’ll quickly earn points you can redeem for flights, hotel nights, group tours and more, significantly reducing the cost of your travel expenses.
+The Chase Ultimate Rewards portal is also easy to navigate, and you can redeem your points at a moment’s notice—without any required amount of points you need to save up first.

 Finally, the $95 annual fee isn’t as intimidating as other travel cards that charge north of $695 per year.
 Still, the Chase Sapphire Preferred Card manages to offer a range of competitive perks and a strong rewards currency that is best for booking “free” travel.